 What about residencies?
 Where do your graduates go?

 In a word – everywhere!
 Through our statewide clinical campuses, our students have a wide variety of residency opportunities available right here in Ohio.
-From Level 1 trauma centers to community hospitals and from metropolitan and suburban areas to rural regions, the CORE offers it all.
-Graduates completing residencies outside of the clinical campuses have gone to the Cleveland Clinic, the Dallas/Forth Worth Medical Center and the Walter Reed Army Medical Center, just to name a few.
+From Level 1 trauma centers to community hospitals and from metropolitan and suburban areas to rural regions, our statewide clinical education network offers it all.
+Graduates completing residencies outside of the clinical campuses have gone to Cleveland Clinic, the Dallas/Forth Worth Medical Center and the Walter Reed Army Medical Center, just to name a few.

 Is there any opportunity to earn a dual degree?

 Yes.
 One of the many advantages of being part of a major university is the opportunity to earn dual degrees.
-Through Ohio University, you can earn the following degrees in addition to your D.O.: Ph.D., M.P.H, M.B.A, M.H.A, M.S. and M.A.
+Through Ohio University, you can earn the following degrees in addition to your D.O.: Ph.D., M.P.H., M.B.A., M.G.H. and M.B.M.E.
 These dual-degree programs can add two to three years to your undergraduate medical education.